ten-protocol/go-ten/docs/testnet/deploying-a-smart-contract.md

 Follow the steps to config the MetaMask wallet extension [here](wallet-extension.md) then return to this page.
 If you do not have the Obscuro wallet extension running MetaMask will not be able to communicate with the Obscuro Testnet.

-Now your wallet is configured for the Obscuro Testnet and to make your encrypted traffic viewabl.
+Now your wallet is configured for the Obscuro Testnet which makes your encrypted traffic viewable.
 You can now go ahead and deploy your smart contract to the Obscuro Testnet.

 ## Deploy Your Smart Contract Using an IDE
 1. Browse to the popular Solidity-compatible Integrated Development Environment called [Remix](https://remix.ethereum.org/).